 The site contained “fun facts” about kittens, such as “if you take a week-old kitten and throw it to the floor, it will actually bounce!”
 It also offered instructions about how to create one’s own bonsai kitten, with such tips as supergluing plastic tubes to the animal’s hind end for waste disposal while it is in its glass container: “as the kitten’s body is still developing, a natural rectal diverticulum will soon form around the tube.”

 As it turns out, the website was a hoax.
-It was created by a bunch of bored students at MIT, but the joke was lost on countless animal lovers.
-The Humane Society of the United States was just one of the many animal rights groups that expressed outrage.
+It was created by a bunch of bored students from MIT, but the joke was lost on countless animal lovers.
+The Humane Society of the United States was just one of the many animal rights groups that expressed outrage about the apparent animal cruelty.

 Despite evidence of the website’s intent to create parody, the public reaction and indignation only intensified.
 In February 2001, the FBI got involved.
 After an exhaustive investigation, it concluded there was no evidence of any animal having been harmed, nor were any bonsai kittens actually offered for sale.